As the baby boomers get older, and we continue to hear the oft repeated saying,

 - Trust but be irrevocable or become irrevocable at the death of the owner

-- Trust beneficiaries must be identifiable
+- The beneficiaries must be identifiable

 - This factor is most often missed because the trustee is usually a layperson